AbdallahMezo/mws-restaurant-reviews-project/README.md

 ## HOW TO START

+- Clone server repo *https://github.com/udacity/mws-restaurant-stage-3* and follow them to start the server
 - Clone the project
 - `npm install` *Install dependancies*
 - `gulp` *run gulp and start server*